strong-code/pirata/README.md

 [![Gem Version](https://badge.fury.io/rb/pirata.svg)](http://badge.fury.io/rb/pirata) [![Pirata API Documentation](https://www.omniref.com/ruby/gems/pirata.png)](https://www.omniref.com/ruby/gems/pirata)

 Considering it calls external services, take this badge with a grain of salt: [![Build Status](https://travis-ci.org/clindsay107/pirata.svg)](https://travis-ci.org/clindsay107/pirata)
+It is stronly suggested that you test locally with `rake test`.
+See [the section on testing](https://github.com/clindsay107/pirata#testing) for more info.

 Pirata is a Ruby gem that exposes a useful and easy to use API for the popular torrent tracker [ThePirateBay](http://thepiratebay.se).
 It aims to give developers